DalbergDataInsights/react-components/README.md

 ### Table sortArgs Passthrough

 The sortArgs are the arguments used to decide how the table should be sorted.
-These arguments are passed through the setConfig which is a state varable used to manage the column,ascending and sortFn properties which have been explained in the useSort hook
+These arguments are passed through the setConfig which is a state variable used to manage the column, ascending and sortFn properties which have been explained in the useSort hook

+### Table Tooltip ###

+Make sure the tooltip is a stateful variable rather than constant, as when it is set as a constant variable no tooltip can be displayed after partial re-rendering (e.g. filtering).

 ### Table Example